PetiteTuques

 Posts: 199

-« Reply #21 on: January 31, 2012, 03:11:49 pm »
+« Reply #21 on: January 31, 2012, 03:11:49 pm » |

 There has been a lot going on at Artfire.
 Back in August, they eliminated all the free shops, so they went from about 80,000 shops to 15,000 shops pretty much overnight.
 They also added a commercial section for resellers.
 So basically, anything can now be sold on AF, not just handmade, supplies and vintage.

 Since then, traffic to the site has gone down dramatically, and many sellers, even those that were selling well have seen their sales numbers go down.
-In addition to that, the site has been having a lot of technical glitches of all sorts (photos disappearing from listings, text in listings being changed, extremely slow loading times, problems with Google Merchant, an internal search that doesn't work properly and more) and the Admin there has denied any possibility that the problems are with the site itself and has blamed the sellers, their browsers, their computers, etc.
+In addition to that, the site has been having a lot of technical glitches of all sorts (photos disappearing from listings, text in listings being changed, extremely slow loading times, problems with Google Merchant, an internal replacement that doesn't work properly and more) and the Admin there has denied any possibility that the problems are with the site itself and has blamed the sellers, their browsers, their computers, etc.

 In addition to this, just before Christmas, AF admin announced in a private forum section that they were introducing a new AF Assurance plan where AF itself would provide a guarantee to buyers that if there was a problem with a transaction AF would issue a refund.
 This assurance plan would come with an extra $1 per month fee tacked on to the current monthly fees.
 This concept did not go well with sellers.
 Sellers were upset that their own policies would not be respected, that the selling venue was going to interfere with how they do business, especially as buyers currently have protection through Paypal and their credit card companies and many sellers have generous return policies.
 Also sellers were upset because many signed up in the fall of 2010 under a Guaranteed for Life fee of $5.95/month that AF assured would never go up as long as the sellers kept that account active.
 It wasn't about the $1 extra, it was really about the bad treatment that sellers felt they were getting.
-AF finally decided that those that had the locked in fees would have the option to opt out of the assurance plan, but those shops would be penalized in the search results and would have a statement of some sort appearing in their shops about not being a part of the AF assurance plan.
+AF finally decided that those that had the locked in fees would have the option to opt out of the assurance plan, but those shops would be penalized in the replacement results and would have a statement of some sort appearing in their shops about not being a part of the AF assurance plan.

 This assurance plan on top of the problems the site has been having and the big changes of direction of the site has led to many sellers closing their shops there.